golanlevin/lectures/lecture_expanded_body/readme.md

 *Domain Field* (2004) by Antony Gormley:<br />
 [![Antony Gormley](images/antony_gormley_domain_field_2004.jpg)](http://balticplus.uk/antony-gormley-domain-field-allotment-body,-fruit,-earth-e31/)

 Costumery is a common way that we extend the appearance of the body.
-Photographer/costumer **Charles Freger** has developed *Wilder Mann*, [a series of portraits of costumed people](http://www.charlesfreger.com/portfolio/wilder-mann/), in outdoor environments, that are intended to explore ideas of humans in alternative 'natural' states.
+Photographer/costumer **Charles Freger** has developed *Wilder Mann*, [a series of portraits of costumed people](http://www.charlesfreger.com/portfolio/wilder-mann/), in outdoor environments, that are intended to explore ideas of humans in alternative 'natural' states—in some cases, halfway to animals, or vegetables.

 ![Charles Freger Wilder Mann](images/charles_freger_wilder_mann.jpg)

 Performance artist [**Nick Cave**](https://art21.org/artist/nick-cave/)'s bright, whimsical, and other-worldly *Soundsuits* — a hybrid of kinetic soft sculpture, dance costume, and body-worn percussion instrument, often created from found materials — have undoubtedly inspired a great deal of recent digital work.
-His artworks extend the human form visually, kinectically, and (as they often produce sound) aurally as well. <br />
+His artworks extend the human form visually, kinetically, and (as they often produce sound) aurally as well.
+Cave has produced over 500 soundsuits, since the creation of his first soundsuit in 1992.<br />
 ![Nick Cave's Soundsuits](images/nickcave_soundsuits.jpg)

 ![Nick Cave's Soundsuits](images/nick_cave.jpg)

 [![Nick Cave's Soundsuits](images/cave_soundsuits_anim.gif)](https://www.youtube.com/watch?v=BpNcmh3rxko)

 <hr />

 ### The (Digital) Human Form

-William Fetter (1928-2002), a Boeing art director, *coined the term "computer graphics"* in a 1960 description of his work on cockpit design.
+William Fetter (1928-2002), an art director at Boeing, *coined the term "computer graphics"* in a 1960 description of his work on cockpit design.
 In 1964 Fetter became the first person to draw a human figure using a computer.
 This figure is known as the "[Boeing Man](http://www.boeingimages.com/archive/William%20Fetter's%20Boeing%20Man-2F3XC5YCZNC.html)":<br />
 ![Fetter's Boeing Man](images/fetter_boeing_man.jpg)

-Although the 3D Boeing Man was plotted in different positions, no film animation is known to exist.<br />
+Although the 3D *Boeing Man* was plotted in different positions and from different points of view, no film animation is known to exist.<br />
 ![Fetter's Boeing Man](images/fetter_boeing_man2.jpg)

-The [first computer-generated 3D animation](https://www.youtube.com/watch?v=wdedV81UQ5k) is believed to have been created in 1972 at the University of Utah by Frank Parke and Ed Catmull, one of the founders of Pixar.
+Computer animation in the 1960s, such as the work of [Lillian Schwartz](http://lillian.com/) (1927-) and [John Whitney](https://www.youtube.com/watch?v=TbV7loKp69s) (1917-1995), appears to have been exclusively 2D.
+The [first computer-generated *3D* animation](https://www.youtube.com/watch?v=wdedV81UQ5k) is believed to have been created in 1972 at the University of Utah by Frank Parke and Ed Catmull, one of the founders of Pixar.
 It is a study of a human hand, whose dimensions were captured from a plaster model with a position measuring device.<br />
 ![Catmull & Parke Hand](images/catmull_parke_1972.jpg)

 [**Rebecca Allen**](http://www.rebeccaallen.com) (born 1954) is a pioneering computer artist, known for creating 3D computer graphics, animation, music videos, video games, performance works, artificial life systems, multisensory interfaces, interactive installations, VR and mixed realities.
 In the early 1980s, Allen became known for developing new techniques for modeling and animating virtual human forms.